jumpsnack/jumpsnack.github.io/index.md

 ## News
+- We published a paper at __IEEE ACCESS__, "Building Deep Random Ferns Without Backpropagation"
 - We presented papers at __ICCV2019 Workshop__, "Risky Pedestrian Prediction at Night Based on Likelihood Combination" and "High-Speed Pupil Tracking based on Deep Random Forests"

 <br><br>